 Concord & Lexington, and more

 For a sublime day of recreation consider hiking or biking the Minuteman Trail, a ten-mile stretch that passes through towns with rich literary and Revolutionary War Era history.
 Hop on the Liberty Ride trolley and learn the history of the Battles of Lexington and Concord, narrated by tour guides in colonial costumes.
 The 90-minute tour will take you to notable landmarks, such as the Concord Museum and Emerson House.
+Consider booking a Fall Foliage and History day trip from Boston with New England Trips or a half a day trip with Don Quijote Tours to experience the beauty of these historic towns in the Fall with ease.
 Stay the night at the Inn at Hastings Park and treat yourself to a phenomenal dining experience on-site at Town Meeting restaurant.
 Spend the day leaf-peeping on Nashua River Rail Trail in Groton and rest up at the Groton Inn.
 Continue a little farther west to Wachusett Mountain for big events and festivals such as AppleFest and the Fall Food Truck Festival.

 Explore more destinations West of Boston here.